Consensys/doc.common/README.md

 # ConsenSys common documentation repository

-Common code and guidelines for ConsenSys product documentations.
+This repository is a common place to store tools, template files, and guidelines for all ConsenSys documentation sites that are based on [MkDocs](https://www.mkdocs.org/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

+You're viewing the code of this repository, which includes:

+* CI scripts.
+* Check tools test scripts and configuration.
+* `mkdocs-material` template overrides.
+* MkDocs configurations and requirement files.

-View the [wiki](https://github.com/ConsenSys/doc.common/wiki) for documentation contribution guidelines.
+View the [wiki](https://github.com/ConsenSys/doc.common/wiki) of this repository for documentation guidelines.

-This repository is to be included as a submodule on ConsenSys software documentation sites.